Slovenian Democratic Party: Supporters and affiliates

+SDS has seen some support from the Slovene Catholic Church.
 The party enjoys strong support in some Slovene conservative and classical liberal intellectual circles.
 Public figures who have publicly voiced support for SDS or affiliated themselves with the party include economist Ljubo Sirc (joined the party in 2010), philosopher Ivan Urbančič, historians Vasko Simoniti and Alenka Puhar, writer and essayist Drago Jančar, theologian and philosopher Janez Juhant, and poet Tone Kuntner.
 Public supporters of the party also include sportsmen Miran Pavlin, and Katja Koren, pop singer Marta Zore, designer and cartoonist Miki Muster, and actor Roman Končar.

 In 2008, SDS was found to have falsely attributed "supporter status" to many prominent Slovenes on its webpage.
 The party sent a request to comment on the ruling government for its party newspaper to numerous notable public figures.
 Though they were never asked whether they support the party or informed they will be listed as supporters, SDS nevertheless listed them as such.